amejiarosario/amejiarosario.github.io/source/_posts/2018-07-18-Data-Structures-for-Beginners-Trees-binary-search-tree-tutorial.md

 We have covered much ground for trees.
 Let's sum it up with bullets:

 - The tree is a data structure where a node has 0 or more descendants/children.
 - Tree nodes don't have cycles (acyclic).
-If it has cycles it is a [Graph data structure](/blog/2018/05/14/Data-Structures-for-Beginners-Graphs-Time-Complexity-tutorial/) instead.
+If it has cycles, it is a [Graph data structure](/blog/2018/05/14/Data-Structures-for-Beginners-Graphs-Time-Complexity-tutorial/) instead.
-- Trees with 2 children or less are called: Binary Tree
+- Trees with two children or less are called: Binary Tree
 - When a Binary Tree is sorted in a way that the left value is less than the parent and the right children is higher, then and only then we have a **Binary Search Tree**.
 - You can visit a tree in a pre/post/in-order fashion.
 - An unbalanced has a time complexity of *O(n)*. 🤦🏻‍